Chris Stevens (rower)

 Chris Stevens (born 12 February 1946) is an Australian former national representative rower.
+He was three times a national champion in sweep-oared boats and once as a sculler.
 He competed in the men's coxless pair event at the 1972 Summer Olympics.

 Club and state rowing

-Stevens' senior club rowing was from the Sydney Rowing Club.
+Stevens' attended Sydney Church of England Grammar School where he learned to row.
+His senior club rowing was initially from the Colleagues Rowing Club, a new Sydney club of the time.
+His later club rowing was from the Sydney Rowing Club.

-In 1966, 1967 and 1970 he was seated in the New South Wales state eight which contested the Kings Cup at the Interstate Regatta within the Australian Rowing Championships.
-The 1967 New South Wales crews were victorious.
+In 1966, 1967 and 1970 he was seated in New South Wales state eights which contested the Kings Cup at the Interstate Regatta within the Australian Rowing Championships.
+The 1967 New South Wales crew was victorious.